voidfiles/ci-presentation/presentation.md

 </div>
 ---

 # Our people are our greatest asset.
 We should not squander them.
-Let them use tools to empower them selves.
+Let them use tools to empower themselves.

 <div class="notes">In summary, our people are our greatest asset and we should not squander them.
 Tell them where we should go and why.
 Empower them to make contextual decisions on how to move towards the goal.
 Remember, there are no straight paths to the promised land, help teams increase the number experiments they are doing over time.
 Measure key outcomes so teams may know that they are moving in the right direction.
 Use CI and CD.
 Finally, damnit, just get out of their way.
 </div>